 While we were delighted to see this creative growth story, we weren’t surprised.
 Back in 2017, we worked with McKinsey to examine the link between creativity and business performance.

 They developed the Awards Creativity Score (ACS) for us, based closely on Lion-winning work.
-The ACS is backed up by some pretty complex analytics and has been a great way to assess the breadth and consistency of individual entrants when it comes to creative performance.
+The ACS is backed up by some pretty complex analytics and has proved a great way to assess the breadth and consistency of individual entrants when it comes to creative performance.

 Of those organisations whose ACS scores were in the top quartile, 67% had above-average organic revenue growth and 70% had above-average total return to shareholders (TRS).

 That’s probably worth another read, because it shows that high-performing creativity frequently results in bigger returns.

 Despite clear evidence that creative initiatives drive growth, “some 23% of CEOs do not feel that marketing is delivering on the growth agenda and 40% of CFOs don’t think marketing investments should be protected during a downturn”

 So – why the disconnect between what the data shows and what the CEOs and CFOs perceive?
 Our interviews highlighted three barriers:

 As one CMO we spoke to said, “Creativity can be seen as a bit woo-woo”.
 As most of you know, “woo-woo” doesn’t go down well in the boardroom.
 In order to build confidence and collaboration with the CEO and CFO, we need to use a vocabulary that is simple, consistent, impactful and resolutely aligned with business goals.

 2 – The metrics we select